Should the Save Icon Still be a Floppy?

 Sorry man but envelopes are anything but obsolete.
 I can go to about any supermarket and buy box on envelopes with no problems.
 Can you do that with floppies?

-12. Gravatar Luis UNITED STATES Says:
+12. Luis UNITED STATES Mozilla Firefox Windows says:

 I wouldn’t need to, I have a million floppies lying around.
 And I guess I edited my comment after using the “1.
 2. 3…” because I originally had something like “besides for business…”